ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 .. function:: bool Problem::IsParameterBlockConstant(const double* values) const

-   Returns true if a parameter block is set constant, and false otherwise.
+   Returns ``true`` if a parameter block is set constant, and false otherwise.
+A parameter block maybe set constant in two ways.
+Either by calling ``SetParameterBlockConstant`` or by associating a ``LocalParameterization`` with a zero dimensional tangent space with it.

 .. function:: void Problem::SetParameterization(double* values, LocalParameterization* local_parameterization)